 Disclosure: This article may contain compensated links.
 See our full disclosure here.

 In just over a month, we are off to Sydney, Australia (from Washington, D.C.).
 The question has crossed my mind more than once, “How are we going to survive the trip?”
 Long-haul flights can take a real toll on your body and mind.
-Here’s my plan for surviving our 20+ hours in the air:
+Here are our tips for surviving a long flight and my plan for getting through our 20+ hours in the air:

 Before booking this trip, my one condition for my two sons was that they would have to follow my instructions on the flights to the letter (with no argument).
 That means that when I remind them to drink some water, stretch their legs, or get some sleep, that’s what they need to do.
 I know my teens, and they are not necessarily going to devote their mental bandwidth to properly managing their wellness on a flight (instead their brains are thinking “cool, I can play on my device for 15 straight hours.”).